 Monday - Friday 8:30 am - 4:00 pm Tel: 250-245-6400 Fax: 250-245-6411 Email: info@ladysmith.ca

-Additional information on the open burning ban can be found on the Coastal Fire Centre or the Province's website.
+For information on regional and provincial fire bans, please visit the Coastal Fire Centre or the Province's website.

 Coastal Fire Centre Bans and Restrictions BC Fire Bans and Restrictions